sensible-hq/sensible-docs/readme-sync/v0/llm-based extractions/prompt-tips/1000 - query-group-tips.md

 Notes
 ===

-For the full reference for this method in SenseML, see [Query group method](doc:query-group).
+For the full reference for this method, see [Query group method](doc:query-group).